Plagiarism vs Copyright Infringement: Rules and Differences

 Laws related to plagiarism and copyright infringement in India and US

-- Section 57 also includes the term “special rights” which is for the original authors.
-Here, the special rights is considered the moral rights and says no to the act of plagiarism.
+- Section 57 also includes the term “special rights” for the original authors.
+Here, the special rights are considered moral rights and say no to plagiarism.

-- Section 63 of the Indian copyright act, 1957 recognizes copyright infringement as an act of crime and provides punishment for copyright infringement and violation of Section 57.
-The punishment will be in the form of both fine and imprisonment which can range from 6 months to 3 years.
+- Section 63 of the Indian copyright act 1957 recognizes copyright infringement as a crime and provides punishment for copyright infringement and violation of Section 57.
+The punishment will be in the form of a fine and imprisonment, ranging from 6 months to 3 years.

-- Section 51 of the Indian Copyright Act specifies when an action is considered as copyright infringement.
+- Section 51 of the Indian Copyright Act specifies when an action is considered copyright infringement.

-- Copyright Act § 504 provides the owner the right to choose to recover in the form of statutory damages, and actual damages or profits.
+- Copyright Act § 504 provides the owner with the right to choose to recover in the form of statutory damages and actual damages or profits.

-- Under the US Copyright law, plagiarism is not considered as illegal or a crime but it’s something which is morally not acceptable.
-However, as mentioned before, a person can claim for damages which depends upon many factors.
+- Under the US Copyright law, plagiarism is not considered illegal or a crime, but it’s something that is morally not acceptable.
+However, as mentioned before, a person can claim damages which depends upon many factors.

-- However, it’s rare, but a person committing plagiarism can be charged for fraud.
-Under the US law, fraud is demonstrated through the following ways:
+- However, it’s rare, but a person committing plagiarism can be charged with fraud.
+Under US law, fraud is demonstrated in the following ways:

 I. Misrepresentation of a fact.